cylc/cylc-admin/docs/dec-workshop-agenda.md

   - [UI Design](cylc-8-roadmap#gui)
     - Do we need (/can we get?) professional UI design advice?
   - How to display very large suites effectively and efficiently
-  - Interaction with other components:
+  - Interaction with other components, incremental update, WebSocket (no polling), GraphQL
-    - To suites (via proxy) or to a UI server?
-    - Incremental update of suite state data?
-    - WebSocket? - no polling by GUI!
-    - GraphQL?
   - Who serves the actual HTML pages (as opposed to just data)?
     - suite daemon, or GUI server? (covered in "Architecture" above)
-  - Automated UI testing?
+  - Automated UI testing

 - __Afternoon__
   - (Tie it up and nail it down, with reference to the Workshop [Goals](#goals))